luxeengine/alpha/docs_src/Luxe/guide.basiccomponents.md

 The terms are quite simple to understand -
 - An Entity is a container for components
-- A Component adds a behavior to the Entity is is attached to
+- A Component adds some behavior to the Entity it is attached to

 Let's make the terms practical -
 - A Sprite on screen is an Entity, "EnemyTower" sprite
 - A "ShootEveryThreeSeconds" is a component

 This means that generally an entity doesn't do anything on it's own, but by attaching components to it, it can become specific.

 Let's take a look at another example for a game like space invaders :